tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 ```

 Static Python does this just with existing Python annotations.
 It has some more
-constraints than MyPy does (you can't `noqa` your type errors away, for
+constraints than MyPy does (you can't `ignore` your type errors away, for
 example), but it does not change the syntax of Python.
 But it's important to
 know that this does not just immediately follow from a type-directed
 translation.
 It requires opting into stricter checking and different behavior